 The theatre also boasted seven dressing rooms, a large chorus girls’ room, plush carpeting, a seating capacity of 1,200, perfect sight lines, exceptional acoustics, a giant silver screen, an orchestra pit, and a 50-foot fly loft for rigging drops, scenery, and lighting.

-Among its many features was its giant boiler that provided steam heat in the winter and its unique air cooling system, utilizing cold well water—the 1919 equivalent of geothermal air conditioning.
+Among its many features were its giant boiler that provided steam heat in the winter and its unique air cooling system, utilizing cold well water—the 1919 equivalent of geothermal air conditioning.
 Early signs and banners at the theatre proudly proclaimed “It’s Cool Inside!” and extolled the theatre’s “Comfort and Convenience.”